commonprefix/ancestry-prover/README.md

 ### Providers

-Currently, the prover supports only the Loadstar Provider.
+Currently, the prover supports only the Lodestar Provider.
 Any provider that implements the `ProofProvider` trait can be used.